Meet the Staff

 Responsible for constituent services on the West Side of Los Angeles, as well as secretarial support in the downtown office.
 A fluent Spanish speaker, she joined the County in 1969 and began working for former County Supervisor Ed Edelman in 1976.
 She joined the staff of Supervisor Zev Yaroslavsky when he assumed office in December 1994.

-IN OUR FIELD OFFICES
+IN OUR DISTRICT OFFICES

 SUSAN PETRULAS NISSMAN